Bit-part midfielder in a Leeds side that was starting to fall

 bantamweight champion from 1980-84 and rated as the best

-played in numerous movies from the late 1940s to early 1960s.
-Which
+who played in numerous movies from the late 1940s to early 1960s.

-saved everthing I had during those years.
+have saved everthing I had during those years.
 They would be

 priceless now.
 It's difficult to find his albums.
-I was hoping the fan club
+I was hoping the

-played football with him at senior school.
+later played football with him at senior school.
 We both

 katy says: jeff chandler is my dad if you want to no anything e

 Martin Wright says: Yes, I saw Jeff play during his time at